DKelaskar/kelaskardivya/writings/Programming-Principles-worth-following.md

 # 1. KISS : Keep It Simple Stupid
 The following quote has rightly explained it:

 <blockquote>Any fool can write code that a computer can understand.
-Good programmers focus on writing the program in a humans understand.
+Good programmers write code that humans understand.

-<cite>Martin Fowler</cite>
+<cite>- Martin Fowler</cite>
 </blockquote>